robarm74/fusion360_CustomThreads/README.md

 ![Select Thread Type in Fusion 360](ss_fusion.png)

-> Note: Profiles will need to be reinstalled after every Fusion 360 update.
+> Note: As of 31/12/2024, Fusion 360 retains your thread configuration after updates.
+If profiles are not maintained, you will need to reinstall them.
 To do this automatically, check out the [ThreadKeeper](https://github.com/thomasa88/ThreadKeeper) plugin.

 ## Generating Customized Profiles